allie/brick64/README.md

 Demo project.

-Needs the Nintendo 64 developer kit to compile.
+Needs the N64 developer kit to compile.
+Assuming everything is in its standard location, run `build.bat` to build the ROM.